 Hawkins owes its name to Fred T. Hawkins, a builder, and true kiwi entrepreneur.
-From small beginnings in Fred's Hamilton garage, Hawkins has seen healthy growth over six decades.
+From small beginnings in Fred's Hamilton garage, Hawkins has seen healthy growth over seven decades.

 In 1951 the Hamilton-based company listed on the New Zealand Stock Exchange (now NZX) and over the next four decades grew an ever-widening client and regional base.

 By 1979 Hawkins had regional offices in Central North Island, Auckland, Taranaki, Wellington and Christchurch.